Back in Stride

 "Back In Stride" is a 1985 single by Philadelphia based R&B group Maze.
 As with all of Maze's releases, the vocals were performed by Frankie Beverly, who also wrote and produced the single.
-The mid-tempo single claimed the number one spot on the soul singles chart, remaining there for two weeks, and reached eighty-eight on the Hot 100, in the spring of 1985.
+The mid-tempo single claimed the number one spot on the soul singles chart, remaining there for two weeks, and reached number 88 on the Billboard Hot 100, in early 1985.